php-fig/fig-standards/proposed/http-client/http-client.md

 interface ClientInterface
 {
     /**
-     * Sends a PSR-7 request.
+     * Sends a PSR-7 request and returns a PSR-7 response.
      *
+     * Every technically correct HTTP response MUST be returned as is, even if it represents a HTTP
-     * If a request is sent without any prior configuration, an exception MUST NOT be thrown
+     * error response or a redirect instruction.
+The only exception is 1xx responses which MUST be
-     * when a response is recieved, no matter the HTTP status code.
+     * assembled in the HTTP client.
-     *
-     * If a request is sent without any prior configuration, a HTTP client MUST NOT follow redirects.
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to Client::sendRequest will be the same